Trademark Registration Thailand

 Trademark registration grants you the exclusive right to use your mark to distinguish your products or services, both online and offline.
 Your trademark rights permit you to take legal action against parties that infringing upon your rights through unlawful use of your mark, or use of a confusingly similar mark.
 By registering your trademark, you are creating valuable intellectual property that can be bought, sold, or licensed to another party.

 Trademark adverse reports and trademark registration Thailand.
 Before you file a trademark application, it is essential that you conduct a series of initial and comprehensive searches of all of the relevant Thailand trademark databases.
 These searches will reveal whether or not your mark is available for registration by unearthing marks that are identical to or able to be confused with your mark.
 If you discover that another company holds ownership of a mark similar to your own, you will find that you experience difficulty in registering your own mark.
 You might also find that, in attempting to register your mark, the registered trademark owner of a similar mark will take legal action against you for infringing upon their rights.

-Once your application is accepted, it will undergo a period of opposition, during which another party may choose to oppose your eligibility for registration.
+Once your application passed the criteria and has been accepted, it will undergo a period of opposition, during which another party may choose to oppose your eligibility for registration.
 If your mark passes through this period unopposed – and most do – you will proceed to registration and be granted rights as a trademark holder.

 7. Trademark Registration requirements:

 - A logo of your trademark with the exact color and details.

 - A copy of the company affidavit of the applicant (if based abroad) and an original set of the company affidavit in case the applicant is a Thai company.

 - Signed passport copy of the authorized director(s).